The Museum of Danish America celebrates Danish roots and American dreams.

 The then-named Danish Immigrant Museum (a non-profit institution) was founded in 1983 to preserve the history of Danish immigration to America.
 In 1994, the first-phase building, reminiscent of Danish architecture, was completed, housing significant artifacts important to the interpretation of the Danish immigration story.
 The museum opened in June of 1994 as a national center for the Danish-American community.
 In October 2013, the museum officially adopted the name Museum of Danish America.

-The museum's artifact collection of over 35,000 artifacts is diverse and wide ranging.
-There are family heirlooms brought from Denmark, remarkable examples of needlework, tools of early immigrant tradesmen and memorabilia from Danish-American clubs and organizations.
-Many of the items on display are treasures which have been passed down through the generations in Danish families.
+The museum's artifact collection of over 35,000 artifacts is diverse and wide-ranging.
+There are family heirlooms brought from Denmark, remarkable examples of handicrafts, tools of early immigrant tradesmen, and memorabilia from Danish-American clubs and organizations.
+Many of the items on display are treasures that have been passed down through generations of Danish families.

 Four organizations work in cooperation to preserve and study the Danish immigrant experience across the entire United States.